 Everything happens for a reason

-A debut novel about grief, friendship and our longing for life to make sense.
+A novel about grief, friendship and our longing for life to make sense.

 The audiobook is on Audible.

-Right now, you can buy the EBook and Paperback at a special sale price on Orenda's website.
+Right now, the EBook and Paperback are available at a special sale price on Orenda's website.

 Everything Happens for a Reason - A Trailer